pavithra3112/Dragons-Rolodex/README.md

 Command - npm start run

-It runs on localhost:3000 port
+It runs on localhost : 3000 port

 # Overview